bastienmichaux/generator-jhipster-db-helper/notes.md

 ### Warning : regenerating the app

 If you regenerate your JHipster app (`yo jhipster`), check all changes to the existing files.
-Otherwise, you may have to regenerate all your entities.
+Otherwise, your app may cease to work as expected.

 Regenerating the app will :